Low-Price Stores Drive Down Food Costs in Swedish Municipalities

 Mazur calls this a "double effect".
 If low-price stores establish themselves in the area, the consumer gets both a cheaper alternative, at the same time as prices are pressed in other stores.

 According to a report from the Competition Authority, 102 of Sweden's 290 municipalities lacked low-price stores in 2022 – which corresponds to every third municipality.
-The Competition Authority has found that local competition has been limited by the municipalities' planning work, which slows down the possibility of new daily goods stores establishing themselves.
-This has also been put forward by other actors and at the political level.
+The Competition Authority has found that local competition has been limited by the municipalities' planning work, which slows down the possibility of new grocery stores establishing themselves.
+This has also been pointed out by other actors and at the political level.

 The low-price chain Lidl has 208 stores around the country today.
 The chain wants to open 7 to 10 stores per year.
 But it's going slowly, according to Niclas Kjellman, sales and property director at Lidl.

-The absolute biggest challenge we have now is how the municipalities interpret the planning and building law and that many say no to just trade with food.
+The absolute biggest challenge we have now is how municipalities interpret the planning and building law and that many say no to just food trade.
 Plus that the processing times are very long if we want to change an existing plan.

 The low-price chain Willys wants to open ten new stores per year for five years, but also meets resistance.
 "There are several examples where we have tried to establish stores for 10-15 years without succeeding, and sometimes without understanding why", says establishment manager Heinz Möller in a comment.